Kyle Palmieri: New Jersey Devils

-Upon rejoining the Devils for the 2019–20 season, Palmieri reached the 500-games plateau to become one of three active players on New Jersey's roster to have reached the milestone.
+Upon rejoining the Devils for the 2019–20 season, Palmieri reached the 500-game plateau, becoming one of three active players on New Jersey's roster to have reached the milestone.
 On October 30, 2019, Palmieri tallied his first hat-trick with the Devils in an overtime loss to the Tampa Bay Lightning.
 By December, Palmieri led all Devils players in scoring with 27 points in 38 games, while playing alongside Jesper Bratt and Nico Hischier.
 As such, he was named to his second All-Star Game in a row.
 However, Palmieri was replaced by Hischier after he suffered an injury blocking a shot during a win over the Tampa Bay Lightning.
 While Palmieri missed four games to recover from the injury, the Devils struggled offensively and won only one game during his absence.
 Despite his injury, Palmieri finished the regular season with a team-leading 25 goals and 45 points through 65 games.
 During this time, he also accrued 11 power-play goals and 18 power-play points while averaging 17:07 of ice time.

-When the NHL returned to play in January, Palmieri returned to the Devils to play in his 11th NHL season.
+When NHL play resumed in January, Palmieri returned to the Devils to play in his 11th NHL season.
 On January 31, Palmieri was placed on the NHL's COVID protocol list and missed a matinee game on the road against the Buffalo Sabres.
 As numerous other teammates tested positive for COVID, the Devils entered a 14-day pause to comply with NHL COVID-19 protocols before returning on February 16.